Raptors65/toronto-covid-api/README.md

 ### Schools
 Includes student, staff, and resolved cases for each school and whether the school is open.

+### Episode vs Reported Date
+Includes resolved, active, and deceased cases organized by episode and reported date.

 ## Planned Features

-- Cases by episode vs reported date
 - Cases by outbreak type
 - Toronto compared to other Ontario health units